 - Has a calm demeanor.

-- Likes her/his fellow being but does not establish close ties with any of them.
+- Likes her/his/their fellow being, but does not establish close ties with any of them.

-Throughout my life, I’ve known people who go out of their way to help others—unpretentious people who ask nothing in return.
-On the nightly news, people are featured who open soup kitchens for the needy, adopt special needs children, and travel to areas where their skills are needed to assist others after a disaster.
+Throughout my life, I’ve known people who help others—unpretentious people who ask nothing in return.
+The nightly news features people who open soup kitchens for the needy, adopt special needs children, and travel to areas to assist others after a disaster.

-I’m not trying to downplay the innate goodness of others, but I do wonder…what makes the difference between a tree hugger and someone who thinks violence is the answer to problems?
+I’m not trying to downplay the innate goodness of others, but I wonder… what makes the difference between a tree hugger and someone who thinks violence is the answer to problems?
 I recently read a news article that talked about human tendencies toward aggression.
 The journalist asked if violence is a part of human nature.

 According to the article, humans and chimpanzees are the only species that kill their own kind.
 Most species kill for food or to protect their territory.
 The article asks if we inherited this violent nature from a common mysterious ancestor shared between chimps and humans; because, as the article states, the chimpanzee is the animal most closely related to humans.

 In today’s society, we consider ourselves highly sophisticated, yet violence seems to be rampant.
-But so are acts of good.
+But so are acts of goodness.
 Noting this, the argument that humans are by nature violent doesn’t add up.
-Many of us are not violent and go out of way to avoid it.
+Many of us are not violent and avoid it at all costs.

-But that was written in 1978, so one must wonder if now is the time to at least entertain the possibilities of Walk-Ins.
+Montgomery wrote the above in 1978.
+One must wonder if now is the time to at least entertain the possibilities of Walk-Ins.
 Especially since we have the capabilities to connect with each other, anywhere around the world, via the internet.
 I hesitate asking if you believe Walk-Ins are possible because of Montgomery’s warning?
 So if you do, you don’t need to say.
 But, I bet I can guess.

-A definite way to uplift and advance human would be to guide us away from all the violence.
+A definite way to uplift and advance humans would be to guide us away from all the violence.

-I have two more blogs I want to write about Walk-Ins.
-In one we will discuss the difference between Walk-Ins and Extraterrestrials, because I already know that some of my science fiction fans are asking: “Could a Walk-In be an ET?”
+I have two more blogs I will write about Walk-Ins.
+In one, we will discuss the difference between Walk-Ins and Extraterrestrials, because I already know that some of my science fiction fans are asking: “Could a Walk-In be an ET?”

-The second blog will take some in-depth research before it’s ready and will discuss the connection between the Native American’s Ghost Dance Religion and Walk-Ins, and a theory I’ve had in the back of my mind for many years.
+My next blog discusses the connection between the American Indian Ghost Dance Religion and Walk-Ins, and includes a theory I’ve had in the back of my mind for many years.

 Hope to see you back next time.
 Until then, Happy Walk-In.